 Horse ownership can be an intimidating endeavor.
 It entails many responsibilities and requires your commitment, attention, time, effort, and money.
 Nevertheless, the benefits make it all worth it.
-These magnificent creatures make lovely companions, whether you keep them as a pet, for shows and competitions, or riding, turning everything into a fulfilling and rewarding experience.
+These Intelligent animals make lovely companions, whether you keep them as a pet, for shows and competitions, or riding, turning everything into a fulfilling and rewarding experience.
 But, before you get a new horse, here are the basics of horse care you need to know, so you’ll have a happy, healthy, and well-trained equine friend at home!

 Food and Supplements